 Collaboration With The University

 "The exciting technology that Relative Insight has adapted for the marketing world has the potential to revolutionise the field.
-This technology enables marketeers to really make sure their communications are co-ordinated, relevant to their target audience, and different to their competition.
+This technology enables marketers to really make sure their communications are coordinated, relevant to their target audience, and different to their competition.
 These are all highly advantageous elements for a brand to possess.
 It is great that the technology has been developed here at Lancaster University and we hope to be able to help further refine the marketing adaptation in the future."
-Dr. Peter Lenney, Lancaster University Management School's Department of Marketing.
+Dr Peter Lenney, Lancaster University Management School's Department of Marketing.

 Successes So Far